AscendingPassage.com HOME PAGE.

 Sixteen paces distant from the propylon is

-the entrance to the pronaos, between two columns, united to the
+the entrance to the pronaos, consisting of two columns, united to a

-wall, which is half their height; they have the same capitals as
+wall half their height.
+They have the same capitals as

-the columns of the open temple at Philæ, which are seen no where
+the columns of the open temple at Philae, which are seen no where

-their forms.
+their form.
 Upon the columns of the temple of Dakke are various

 figures, among which, I particularly noticed one of a